 The design of the bronze names parapets surrounding the twin Memorial pools allows visitors to experience the names of the victims by touching the contours of the letters.
 Affiliations featured on the Memorial, such as company or flight names, are embossed, while the names of individual victims are cut out of the bronze.

 The Museum has health and safety measures in place and ongoing operational changes to ensure a safe Museum experience.
 Plan your visit today.

 We offer free admission for one accompanying care partner.
 To request a ticket for your care partner after you have purchased your admission ticket, please contact the Access Department by sending an email to firstname.lastname@example.org.

 Entrance and Navigation

 The single entrance to the Museum is accessible.
 On all levels inside the Museum, elevators and escalators are offered throughout the space wherever stairs are available.

-All entrances and public areas of the Museum—including the exhibitions, auditorium, classrooms, café, and the Museum Store—are wheelchair accessible.
+All entrances and public areas of the Museum—including the exhibitions and the Museum Store—are wheelchair accessible.

 Visitors with disabilities may use mobility devices, including manual and electric wheelchairs, mobility scooters, and manually powered mobility aids such as walkers, crutches, and canes in all areas open to the public.

 There is a ramp that leads to the overlook, just past the Information Desk in the Concourse Lobby.
 For easier navigation, we recommend that you travel down on the right side of the ramp.
-Alternatively, you may reach to the lower levels by taking the elevator in the Concourse Lobby.
+Alternatively, you may reach the lower levels by taking the elevator in the Concourse Lobby.